It Takes A Village

 Ken will present an overview of the SEND framework including SEN Support, EHC needs assessments, EHC plans, and pitfalls.
 Ken’s knowledge of the systems in the UK is extensive and he will be giving parents information on how best to navigate these systems to work towards achieving the best outcomes for their children.

-Creating opportunities and overcoming obstacles for my special needs child.
+Creating opportunities and overcoming obstacles for my special needs children.

 Colleen will be sharing her inspirational journey as a mother of a child with special needs.
 Colleen understands all to well the challenges parents face and has had to overcome many obstacles along the way.
 Colleen wanted to do the best she could for her child, and in the process, she has also done her best for many other children over the years.
 This presentation is NOT to be missed!